Mirantis/k8s-externalipcontroller/doc/operating-modes.md

 HA for scheduler (A/B mode).
 So, that in case of no response from active scheduler (e.g. on node failure) another one becomes active.
-If more than one scheduler will be used then scheduler election mode should be switched on (parameter `leader-elect=true`) otherwise there can be race condition between schedulers.
+If more than one scheduler will be used then scheduler election mode should be switched on (parameter `leader-elect=true`) otherwise there can be race conditions between schedulers.
-It is better not to run scheduler on same node as controller because in case of node outage IP fail-over will take more time.
+It is better not to run scheduler on same node as controller because in case of node outage IPs reschedulling will take more time.

 # IPs distribution in Claims mode